-I decided, long ago, I wasn’t too crazy about ‘overwhelming.’
+I decided, long ago, I wasn’t too crazy about ‘overwhelmed.’

-Today, I share the first 5 steps in my process to keep it all together business- and life-wise … without becoming overwhelmed by it all.
+Today, I share the first 5 steps in my process to keep it all together (business- and life-wise) without heading into the overwhelmed territory.

-If you’re a landscaper or a software developer, a minor error in spelling or grammar on a handout isn’t such a big deal.
+If you’re a landscaper or a software developer, an error on your website isn’t such a big deal.

 It’s met with, “Oh, too bad.
 Someone missed that.”